maherharb/MATE-T580/Lectures/Lesson_04_Data_Visualization_github.md

 Extending on the analysis done on the iris dataset, generate a facet plot that shows sepal and petal dimensions in two separate plots.
 Each of the two plots is a scatterplot of width vs. length, with the color of the data point indicating the iris species.

-Hint: The `iris` dataset as loaded directly in R is not in the proper fromat to do the required analysis.
+Hint: The `iris` dataset as loaded directly in R is not in the proper format to do the required analysis.
 For your convenience, I created this alternative `tidy` version:

 `https://raw.githubusercontent.com/mharb75/MATE-T580/master/Datasets/iris_alt.csv`